Sables-Spanish Rivers: Media

-Famous people
+Notable people

 The citizens of Webbwood elected Canada's first female mayor, Barbara Hanley, in 1936.

 Massey is the birthplace of artist Robert Lougheed and former NHLer Pete Horeck.
 It is also the hometown of writer and former bank robber Stephen Reid and the current home of poet Charlie Smith.

 Theodore Drake, one of the inventors of Pablum, was born at Webbwood.